 How Bowhunter Education Is Funded

-The U.S. government charges excise taxes on sporting arms, ammunition, handguns, and archery equipment.
+The U.S. government charges excise taxes on sporting arms, ammunition, handguns, and archery equipment (including crossbows).
 These fees collected from the firearm and archery manufacturers then are distributed to the states (similar practices exist in Canada and Mexico).

 State and Provincial/Territorial Funds